finbourne/lusid-sdk-csharp/sdk/docs/TerminationEvent.md

 # Lusid.Sdk.Model.TerminationEvent
-Termination of a derivative at fair settlement value before or at its own maturity, triggered by the  economic life of a referenced underlying ending first (redemption, tender, repurchase offer, spin-off,  conversion, exchange offer), or by the derivative maturing while the underlying still has remaining  value.
+Termination of a derivative at fair settlement value before or at its own maturity, triggered by the  economic life of a referenced underlying ending first (a bond's redemption, tender, repurchase offer or  conversion; an equity's merger, spin-off or exchange offer), or by the derivative maturing while the  underlying still has remaining value.
 Synthesised by the instrument itself; the settlement amounts are  painted on by post-processing and the resulting transaction closes the holding and settles the net amount.

 ## Properties